-Summer tomato panzanella is the classic version, but why wait until mid-summer to enjoy a tomato bread salad?
+Summer panzanella is the classic version, but why wait until mid-summer to enjoy a tomato bread salad?
 Instead make a lemony and fresh spring panzanella salad full of garden peas, arugula, and mint!
-You’ll love this inviting, green salad along with grilled or roasted meats or as part of a tasty vegetarian dinner.
+You’ll love this inviting, green recipe along with grilled or roasted meats or as part of a tasty vegetarian dinner.

 I hope spring is treating you well!

 I’ve been having All The Company lately.
 Or at least it feels like all the company since we don’t have people staying over too often and we’ve had first my in-laws and then my parents staying over in the past week.

 It’s been good.
 A little tiring (though my house is particularly clean right now!), but a lot of fun.
 And I made SO MANY recipes from my blog here to feed everybody.

 Now that everyone is gone again, I’m back to my usual schedule of recipe testing, photos, and posting awesome perfected recipes here.
 Like this one!
 It’s the perfect spring salad and one you should totally make right now. 🙂

 Tomato Bread Salad